 Which clicker do we use at UConn?

-i>clicker is the official classroom response system at UConn and i>clicker 2 devices are available at the Coop Bookstore.
+iClicker is the official classroom response system at UConn and iClicker 2 devices and REEF Polling (app) are available at the UConn Bookstore.

-i>clicker is simple to use for both you and your professor and it works from day one, you don’t need to register it before you can start polling in class.
-A new i>clicker 2 costs $45.30 plus tax at the Bookstore and has no registration fees.
+iClicker is simple to use for both you and your professor and it works from day one, you don’t need to register it before you can start polling in class.
+A new iClicker 2 with REEF Polling for five years costs about $55.00 from the Bookstore and has no registration fees.